Supply of Services - Terms and Conditions

 (f) obtain and maintain all necessary licences, permissions and consents which may be required before the date on which the Services are to start;

-(g) keep and maintain all materials, equipment, documents and other property of the Supplier (Supplier Materials) at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation; and
+(g) keep and maintain all materials, equipment, documents and other property of the Processor (Processor Materials) at the Customer’s premises in safe custody at its own risk, maintain the Processor Materials in good condition until returned to the Processor, and not dispose of or use the Processor Materials other than in accordance with the Processor’s written instructions or authorisation; and

-from the performance of any of its obligations to the extent the Customer Default prevents or delays the Supplier’s performance of any of its obligations;
+from the performance of any of its obligations to the extent the Customer Default prevents or delays the Processor’s performance of any of its obligations;

-(b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier’s failure or delay to perform any of its obligations as set out in this clause 4.2; and
+(b) the Processor shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Processor’s failure or delay to perform any of its obligations as set out in this clause 4.2; and

 5. CHARGES AND PAYMENT